Delay Update in determinant quantum Monte Carlo: Method

 \section{Method}

-Before introducing the basic formalism of generalized delay update, we review the fast update first.
-Without loss of generality, we first consider finite temperature version of DQMC (DQMC-finite-T), and discuss zero-temperature case only when it is necessary.
-In DQMC, interacting fermion problem is mapped to a non-interacting fermion problem coupling to auxiliary fields (${\bm{s}}$), after tracing out of fermion degrees of freedom, the partition function can be written as
+Before introducing the basic formalism of generalized delay update, we review the fast update first~\cite{Blankenbecler1981qmcc,scalapino1981monte,Hirsch1983HStransform,Sugiyama1986,Sorella1988numerical,Sorella1989a,loh1992stable,koonin1997shell,Assaad2008compumanybody}.
+Without loss of generality, we first consider the finite temperature version of DQMC (DQMC-finite-T), and discuss the zero-temperature case only when necessary.
+In DQMC, the interacting fermion problem is mapped to a non-interacting fermion problem coupled with auxiliary fields (${\bm{s}}$).
+Taking the Hubbard model~\cite{Gutzwiller1963effect,Hubbard1963electron,arovas2022hubbard,qin2022hubbard} as an example, with Hamiltonian

-We call $B$ the time evolution matrix.
-Assume $K$ is the coefficient matrix for non-interacting part of the Hamiltonian we are interest, and use $V({\bm{s}}_n)$ to denote coefficient matrix for interacting part after HS transformation, then the time evolution matrix $B(\tau_2,\tau_1)$ ($\tau_2 \ge \tau_1$) can be written as